JackPendarvesRead/RoR2FluffyMods/TeleportVote/README.md

 Note: these are not case sensitive
 Note also: this does not activate the teleporter.
 You still have to hit the teleporter after everyone is ready!

+As host you can also force the restriction to lift by typing `force` into chat.
+This will make teleporter ready to be used immediately.

 ## Installation

 Requires intallation of Bepinex and R2API.